TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

             cat /opt/snappydata/conf/leads
             172.16.32.180

 14. Go to the **/opt/snappydata** directory.
 Run the following command to start your cluster.
-By default, it will launch a basic cluster with one data server, one lead, and one locator.
+By default, a basic cluster is launched with one data server, one lead, and one locator.

 		./sbin/snappy-start-all.sh